usbalbin/probe-plotter/README.md

 # probe-plotter

 A set of tools to plot values from the target to graph in rerun with minimal performance impact.
-This project is based on code from `defmt` and `cortex_m`'s `singleton` macro.
+This project is based on code from `probe-rs`, `defmt` and `cortex_m`'s `singleton` macro.
 It also uses rerun for visualization.

 * probe-plotter - The target side library
 * probe-plotter-tools - The host side application